zaySeoul/Charmander28/README.md

 * /Party [Event Brite]
 * /Party [YELP]

 The user's search input determines which endpoints are hit.
 Whenever an endpoint is hit, a GET request is made to the corresponding API, and the data from the API is returned to the client.
+Helper functions for the API requests are located in server/utils.js

+In the future a user will be able to save their trips to a database and then retrieve them later (see database/index.js).

 ## Contributing